HueManity: Probing Fine-Grained Visual Perception in MLLMs: Results and Analysis

-The performance of the nine evaluated Multimodal Large Language Models (MLLMs) on the HueManity benchmark stands in stark contrast to the near-perfect accuracies achieved by both human volunteers and the fine-tuned ResNet50 baseline \cite{he2015deepresiduallearningimage} (detailed in Table~\ref{model-num-eval-results} and Table~\ref{model-alphanum-eval-results}).
-Across both the numerical and alphanumeric tasks, all evaluated MLLMs exhibited a profound and consistent inability to match these baselines.
-For instance, even the best-performing MLLM achieved only \textbf{33.6\% on the easier numeric task and a mere 3\% on the harder alphanumeric task}---figures that dramatically underscore their struggle.
+The performance of the nine evaluated MLLMs on HueManity sharply contrasts with the near-perfect accuracies of both humans and the ResNet50 baseline (Table \ref{model-num-eval-results}).
+All MLLMs consistently struggled, with the best achieving only 33.6\% on the numeric task and a mere 3\% on the alphanumeric task.

-This significant and consistent underperformance, on tasks demonstrably solvable by human vision and traditional AI methodologies, signals a critical gap in the fine-grained visual perception capabilities of current MLLMs.
-Such results necessitate a deeper exploration into the potential underlying reasons for these models' difficulties.